 Regardless of how you wear your facial hair, there’s something all men have in common: post-shave nicks and cuts.
-Sometimes it seems that no matter how high quality tools you use or how careful you are, you still get cuts.
+Sometimes it seems that no matter how high quality the tools you use are, or how careful you are, you still get cuts.

 How to Reduce Shaving Scars

 Shaving cuts are common, and while you can’t avoid them completely, you can certainly reduce their frequency by using proper shaving techniques.

 - Your anti-scar regimen begins before you even begin shaving.
 First, wash your face with warm water.
 This will soften the hairs, making them easier to cut.
 Then, if you have it, apply a pre-shave oil to leave skin feeling smooth and soft.